Defalt36/TwoLifeXcompile/readme.md

 <h2>Fast building</h2>

 <p>
-Use <code>./cleanOldBuilds.sh --selective</code> to open the file name selection field.
-The script will only remove the files you specify, so when rebuilding you will have to compile a lot less files.
-This is useful for quick testing.

 The 'perform.sh' script can be used to clean, build and open the applications quickly.<br />
-Its '-c' option will work similarly to the previous script option '--selective' but it will instead remove the files specified in the own script code.
-Use a text editor to modify the files specified.<br />
+Its '-c' option will clean only the files specified in the 'toClean' variable inside the script.<br />
-The usage is <code>./perform.sh -cbr egs</code>. 'cbr' means 'Clean, Build and Run' and 'egs' means 'Editor, Game and Server' (note these arguments only work with the options b and r).<br />
+The usage is <code>./perform.sh (FLAGS) (PARAMETERS)</code>.<br />
+Flags: '-b' Build; '-r' Run; '-c' Clean; '-cleanall' Clean all build files.<br />
+Parameters: 'g' Game; 'e' Editor; 's' Server.<br />
 </p>

-<h2>Note About Missing DLLs (fixed)</h2>

 <p>
-After some time I started getting an error when starting the editor.
-It says I miss some dlls from libSDL, libpng and libz.<br />

-If you experience that problem, just copy the dlls from 'OneLife/build/win32' from this repository to the same folder as the exe requiring these files.<br />

-Removing the "OneLife/build/win32" line from 'exclude-list.txt' should include these files in '2hol_(x)' the next time you compile the game.
+Example: <code>./perform.sh -cbr gs</code> This will clean the files specified, build the game and server and then run both.
 </p>

 <h2>Known Issues</h2>